DataDrake/simple.js/README.md

 MIT License

-Copyright (c) 2016 Bryan T. Meyers
+Copyright 2017 Bryan T. Meyers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal